glowsai/docsite/docs/docs/17-auto-deploy-usage.md

   -H "Deploy-Route-Rule: random"
 ```

-When two or more instances are running, the `Deploy-Route-Rule` in the response header will change randomly on consecutive calls.
+When two or more instances are running, the `Deploy-Route-Rule` in the response header will change randomly on consecutive requests.

 ![PixPin_2025-11-21_09-57-03](../docs-images/p17auto-deploy/10.png)